 No matter where you are on your high school or college path, we salute your decision to learn about SAS and how our services can help you on your academic journey.
 We hope these pages will answer your questions, and if you wish to contact us, you can find our names, e-mail addresses, and phone numbers under the “Contact Us” link to the left.

-A senior Psychology major from Connecticut, Emily is both an SAS student and an SAS office assistant.
+A Secondary Education/English Literature major in the Class of 2016, Carli is a student who receives services in SAS and works as an SAS office assistant.
 Read her important message to all students here.

 Learn what documentation is required to establish a student’s eligibility to receive academic accommodations under Section 504 and the ADA.